cterdam/codint/README.md

 ## Requirements

-- `python3` and `pytest` to run any tests
+- `python3` and `pytest` are required to run tests.
-- The command `gcc` must invoke a C compiler if you want to test C code
+- If you want to test C code, the command `gcc` must invoke a C compiler.
   - On macOS, `gcc` invokes clang by default.
 This also works.

 ## How to Use